MORGAN TRAD REAR BRAKES 1993-2019

 WATCHPOINT As well, these brakes have self-adjusters.
 When changing shoes or wheel cylinders, the adjuster will push the shoes out to their maximum, making it impossible to refit the drums and making you yearn for the days of the straightforward Girling rears (pre June 1993).
 You must release the self-adjuster to permit the shoes to compress inward.
 See below.

 Here is what I have.
 Please remember that the diagrams and pictures will seem bottom side up.
-I will contact Caparo and see if they have anything more helpful for the fronts, the hydraulics and the rears.
+I will contact Caparro and see if they have anything more helpful for the fronts, the hydraulics and the rears.

 CHANGING THE WHEEL CYLINDER (POST-1993)